Why Do I Compare Myself to Others

 Why do I keep comparing myself to others on social media?

-Social media increases comparison because it constantly exposes you to curated highlights of other people’s lives.
-When you repeatedly see success, confidence, or achievements without the full reality, your mind starts to treat those moments as a standard, which leads to more frequent and intense comparison.
+Social media makes comparison easier because it constantly exposes you to carefully selected highlights from other people's lives.
+When you repeatedly see success, confidence, achievements, or milestones without the full context behind them, it can create the feeling that you are falling behind.

 Is it normal to compare yourself to others?

-How do I stop comparing myself to others and feel more confident?
+Why do I compare myself to others and feel jealous?

 Why does comparing myself to others affect my confidence so much?